sirnewton01/post-web/README.md

 flexible and complex "GraphQL" system leaving REST behind along with JQuery, XHTML and the rest of the trail of abandoned web standards.

+### Future fragile

+Because the web is moving so quickly it is very easy for content that is as young as ten years old to become obsolete and inaccessible.
+If you wrote a web site using Microsoft Silverlight at that time it will no longer function with modern web browsers.
+Likewise, a web site written today that relies on a CDN to host the once popular JQuery library may not work if the CDN company goes out of business or JQuery falls out of support as its use wanes.
+This can make it challening to maintain a website that has old, but important data as it requires active maintenance and even rewriting the code and content in order to keep up.
+An alternative is to rely on frameworks that themselves are future proof and continue to be updated over time, which doesn't seem likely for many of them..
+The only other solution is to rely on internet archives, which themselves must be funded somehow and only work with public, not private content.

+In contrast, text files can be retrieved from Apple II or Commodore 64 tapes and read with any modern text editor.
+The same can be said of old CompuServe GIF files.
+These are ancient scrolls in comparison.